mspnp/cloud-design-patterns/docs/event-sourcing.md

 - The system could store the information about the total number of bookings as a separate entity in a database that holds booking information.
 As bookings are made or cancelled, the system could increment or decrement this number as appropriate.
 This approach is simple in theory, but can cause scalability issues if a large number of attendees are attempting to book seats during a short period of time.
 For example, in the last day or so prior to the booking period closing.

 - The system could store information about bookings and cancellations as events held in an event store.
 It could then calculate the number of seats available by replaying these events.
-This approach can be more scalable due to the stability <<RBC: would "persistence" be better here?>> of events.
-The system only needs to be able to read data from the event store, or to append data to the event store.
+This approach can be more scalable due to the immutability of events.
+The system only needs to be able to read data from the event store, or append data to the event store.
 Event information about bookings and cancellations is never modified.

-The figure illustrates how the seat reservation subsystem of the conference management system might be implemented using event sourcing.
+The following diagram illustrates how the seat reservation subsystem of the conference management system might be implemented using event sourcing.

 ![Using event sourcing to capture information about seat reservations in a conference management system](images/event-sourcing-bounded-context.png)